Weboro/aws_weboro_widget/README.md

 ## If you immediatly want to reflect the changes and update you can use this command line
 - docker exec selenium-cron sh -c "python /app/main.py > /app/realtime_run.log"

+## To see the logs:
+- docker exec selenium-cron cat /app/realtime_run.log